Cmorling/BerzenderServer/README.md

 This is a project to complete the programing courses in my high school.
 This is the server of Berzender.

 Welcome to berzender.
 Here you can create an account and send a message to any user on the network, no friending required.
 Likewise, you are also exposed on the network and can be sent messages from any user.
+Messages are deleted forever once you have read them.
 Your password is hashed with SHA256 before it's sent to the server to prevent your password from being leaked in a data breach.
 Messages are encrypted with RSA private and public keys, the public keys are stored on the server and are fetched anytime a user wants to send a message to you.
 The private key is stored safely on your local machine.